Aayushyaash/JSAssessment/JS PROOF Beginner Course/Readme.md

 ## Description

 This is a JavaScript program that simulates the working of a smart contract on a blockchain network by implementing the actions of a smart contract through functions.
+First, we will create a dynamic array through which the functions will interact with the given metadata.

 * `mintNFT()` function stores metadata inside an array.
 * `listNFT()` function iterates through the array to display the metadata.